 The pharisees objected to the act of the disciples plucking grain on the Sabbath (Mark 2:24) because this activity was a violation to their own man-made traditions.
 The Jewish leaders had reduced the Sabbath to a preposterous and impossible set of rules.
 Christ’s Himself approved of His disciples plucking grain on the Sabbath (Mark 2:25-26).
 And His own acts of healing on the Sabbath day illustrated that it is “lawful to do well on the sabbath days” (Matthew 12:12).

-The Mosaic law specifically allowed a hungry person to pick and eat of the fruit or grain of a field as he passed through: “When you come into your neighbor’s vineyard, you may eat your fill of grapes at your pleasure, but you shall not put any in your container” (Deuteronomy 23:24, 25).
+The Mosaic law specifically allowed a hungry person to pluck grain or fruit and eat as he passed through a field: “When you come into your neighbor’s vineyard, you may eat your fill of grapes at your pleasure, but you shall not put any in your container” (Deuteronomy 23:24, 25).

 Jesus taught, “The Sabbath was made for man, and not man for the Sabbath.
 Therefore the Son of Man is also Lord of the Sabbath” (Mark 2:27, 28).
 The many requirements of the rabbis to the meticulous observance of the Sabbath were based on the concept that the Sabbath was of more importance in the sight of God than humanity.
 But the Sabbath was designed and ordained by our loving Creator for the benefit of humanity.
 God did not create us because He had a Sabbath and needed someone to keep it.